confluentinc/ksql/docs/faq.rst

 Will KSQL work with Confluent Cloud?
 ====================================

 Yes.
 Running KSQL against an Apache Kafka cluster running in the cloud is pretty straight forward.
-For more information, see :ref:`install_ksql-ccloud`.
+For more information, see `Connecting KSQL to Confluent Cloud <https://docs.confluent.io/current/cloud/connect/ksql-cloud-config.html>`__.

 ====================================================================
 Will KSQL work with a Apache Kafka cluster secured using Kafka ACLs?